EndenDragon/nrgRecords.cf/README.md

 Newport Robotics Group (NRG948) Records Site

 The site's purpose is to quickly look up one's attendance and outreach hours.
 Built onto the Flask microframework above python, it provides a great base to create a simple website.
-The deployed server uses wsgi gunicorn to create workers (3) to divide up the work and speed up the page loads.
+The deployed server is located on [PythonAnywhere](http://pythonanywhere.com/) using two web workers to speed up the content delivery.

 Make any changes/fixes that are needed and submit a pull-request!
 Thank you for your contribution! :)